7.1 General context

 Health in Ireland: Key trends

 The Department of Health publishes an annual report ‘Health in Ireland: Key Trends’.
 It covers several areas, including demographics, population health, hospital and primary care, employment and expenditure and highlights Ireland’s significant achievements in key health outcomes in the past decade.
-Health in Ireland: Key Trends 2019 (Department of Health, 2019) was the twelfth such report.
+Health in Ireland: Key Trends 2019 was the twelfth such report.
 While most of the report is about the whole population and/or older populations, it also provides some figures specifically related to youths.

 The report found that while the overall number of people with a medical card (discussed in the introduction to Chapter 7) has decreased, the number of 12- to 24-year-olds with a medical card has increased, from 2009 to 2019.